 Technically, it wasn’t my idea to make it.

-I’ve talked a lot in the past about how The Husband and I have “different” tastes in food… if you can even call it “different.”
+I’ve talked a lot in the past about how an old friend of mine and I have “different” tastes in food… if you can even call it “different.”
 What it really boils down to is that he likes a lot of savory meats in his diet while I, well, don’t.
 Seafood is probably the only meat I could happily eat on a daily basis.
 And if I ever do delve into the world of pork and beef, I like it by itself, not mixed up with a bunch of other ingredients.
 I guess you could say I’m more of a “meat purist.”

 To better explain, this is the most common scenario at our house around dinner time: